Question: What is the difference between “in” and “with”?

 The intention of the change is clear.
 The onus is now on Managing Agents to prepare a standalone statement to be issued with the service charge accounts.
 There is no requirement in the Code to include this statement as a note to the accounts.
 Managing Agents will now need to give some thought to the form that this statement is going to take, as will professional bodies such as ARMA.

-A similar change in emphasis has also been made with regards to declaration to clients and leaseholders of connections with companies, contractors or suppliers (Section 10.1 of the 3rd RICS Code).
+A similar change in emphasis has also been made with regards to the declaration to clients and leaseholders of connections with companies, contractors or suppliers (Section 10.1 of the 3rd RICS Code).
 This declaration now has to be made outside of the year-end service charge accounts and not as a note to the accounts as was intended in the final draft of the Code.

 I am very disappointed by these changes.
 At Haines Watts the service charge team believes that the best and simplest way to present this information is within the year-end service charge accounts.
 Please contact us if you wish to discuss this further.